alexdjulin/ai_chatbot/README.md

 pip install -r requirements.txt
 ```

 Rename `config_template.yaml` into `config.yaml` and add your [OpenAI API key](https://platform.openai.com/api-keys) to it.
-Edit other settings if desired.
+Edit other settings if needed.

 ## Run it
 Simply call `main.py` to run the program.
 Optional parameters can be passed as argument: